BettercareHealth/bettercare/_book-template/0-5-introduction.md

 ### Intrapartum Care

 *Intrapartum Care* was developed for doctors and advanced midwives who care for women who deliver in level 2 hospitals.
-It contains theory chapters and skills workshops adapted from the labour chapters of *Maternal Care*.
+It contains theory and skills chapters adapted from the labour chapters of *Maternal Care*.
 Particular attention is given to the care of the mother, the management of labour and monitoring the wellbeing of the fetus. *Intrapartum Care* was written to support and complement the national protocol of intrapartum care and the essential steps to manage obstetric emergencies (ESMOE) in South Africa.

 ### Maternal Care

 *Maternal Care* addresses all the common and important problems that occur during pregnancy, labour, delivery and the puerperium.
 It covers the antenatal and postnatal care of healthy women with normal pregnancies, monitoring and managing the progress of labour, specific medical problems during pregnancy, labour and the puerperium, family planning and regionalised perinatal care.
-Skills workshops teach clinical examination in pregnancy and labour, routine screening tests, the use of an antenatal card and partogram, measuring blood pressure, detecting proteinuria and performing and repairing an episiotomy. *Maternal Care* is aimed at health workers in level 1 hospitals or clinics.
+Skills chapters teach clinical examination in pregnancy and labour, routine screening tests, the use of an antenatal card and partogram, measuring blood pressure, detecting proteinuria and performing and repairing an episiotomy. *Maternal Care* is aimed at health workers in level 1 hospitals or clinics.

 ### Maternal Mental Health